DonRenando/artifactory-go-example/README.md

 ### Create and publish a Go binary to Artifactory
 Another (more common) use-case is to create a binary executable and publish it to Artifactory.

-We recommend using the exellent [GoReleaser](https://goreleaser.com/) tool for that.
+We recommend using the excellent [GoReleaser](https://goreleaser.com/) tool for that.
 Check the documentation of GoReleaser to install it.

 Although GoReleaser has [a built-in support for Artifactory](https://goreleaser.com/customization/#Artifactory), we will use the JFrog CLI for actual deployment, and that to include the deployed artifacts in the build info metadata.
 (Note: pull request for build info support in GoReleaser is on its way)